borispopicbusiness/bp-portofolio/README.md

-# bp-portfolio
+# Instructions

-I use Jekyll for the portfolio
+To locally run the portfolio, use the following bundle command:

     bundle exec jekyll serve